tsedio/tsed/packages/orm/mikro-orm/readme.md

 Currently, `@tsed/mikro-orm` allows you:

-- Configure one or more MikroOrm instances via the `@Configuration` decorator.
+- Configure one or more MikroORM instances via the `@Configuration` decorator.
 All databases will be initialized when the server starts during the server's `OnInit` phase.
-- Use the Entity MikroOrm as Model for Controllers, AJV Validation and Swagger.
+- Use the Entity MikroORM as Model for Controllers, AJV Validation and Swagger.

 ## Installation

-To begin, install the MikroOrm module for TS.ED:
+To begin, install the MikroORM module for TS.ED:

 <Tabs class="-code">
   <Tab label="NPM">